 The short answer is no. Parents can attempt to resolve these matters on their own without obtaining legal counsel.

-However, without the guidance of a veteran family law lawyer, you risk the chance of losing the custody battle and having your rights compromised.
-Your decision to hire a lawyer can impact your role as a parent for years to come.
+However, without the guidance of a veteran family law attorney, you risk the chance of losing the custody battle and having your rights compromised.
+Your decision to hire an attorney can impact your role as a parent for years to come.
 Hiring an attorney can decrease hostility, increase the chance of a fair agreement and ensure that the document is as comprehensive as possible.